EduardoJMR/Bitly-Data-from-1.USA-project/README.md

 - Country
 - Web page visited

-## what are the 10 time zones with the highest presence?
+## What are the 10 time zones with the highest presence?

 ### Transforming the data